Review & deliver

 Direct push to Notion or Google Drive if the source came from there.
 Or download and share manually.

-Where the export matters
+Where does the export matter most?

 Client deliverables